bjerrep/obsoleta/README.md

 ### Arch

-The arch attribute acts as an appendix to the name so e.g. a library can coexist in multiple flavors for the otherwise same name, version, track and buildtype.
+The arch (architecture) attribute acts as an appendix to the name so e.g. a library can coexist in multiple flavors for the otherwise same name, version, track and buildtype.

+The default arch name is 'anyarch' which as the name suggests matches any architecture.
+This perhaps unfortunately gives it kind of two different meanings when dealing with packages producing binaries: The first would be that only one architecture is ever used and no packages bother to define an "arch" attibute and everything then just gets 'anyarch'.
+The other meaning would be in a multi arch setup where a package using 'anyarch' would be a package without binaries, e.g. a tool/utility package or perhaps an include file only package for c/c++.

 ### Buildtype